Many businesses use leasing and financing to acquire equipment and software, and for good reason; it makes solid business sense.

 Asking this question will eliminate any future misunderstandings about the number of payments, the total monthly payment due, and any additional costs related to insurance, taxes, and other charges.
 In addition, ask if there are additional costs associated with the lease that may occur during the course of the lease term, including late payment fees and other surcharges.

 If you wish to terminate a lease earlier than originally contracted, it is important to remember to understand the terms of your agreement.
-A lease is a contract between two or more parties creating obligations for those parties, thus changes such as to terms or length of time requested after signing and not set forth in the original agreement could result in additional payments or charges.
-On the other hand, a master lease, which controls later leases or subleases is designed to facilitate changes in leasing needs, and is an option that many businesses choose.
+A lease is a contract between two or more parties creating obligations for those parties, thus changes such as terms or length of time requested after signing and not set forth in the original agreement could result in additional payments or charges.
+On the other hand, a master lease, which controls later leases or subleases, is designed to facilitate changes in leasing needs, and is an option that many businesses may choose.
 This type of leasing contract permits the leasing of certain assets and also enables the acquisition of additional assets under the same basic terms and conditions without negotiating a new contract, thus providing maximum flexibility.

 You should know your company’s liability for the equipment you are leasing before you sign a lease agreement.
 This question will help you to determine whether you must pay for or replace lost or damaged equipment.

 Find out if your equipment finance company will assume the costs for the equipment’s insurance, taxes and maintenance.
 Be sure these conditions are clear and included in your lease agreement, and review these provisions with your equipment finance company representative.
-Also, determine if you prefer an option where the equipment finance company is required to handle installation, maintenance, asset management and tracking and other services or if these services are your obligation.
+Also, determine if you prefer an option where the equipment finance company is required to handle installation, maintenance, asset management, tracking and other services or if these services are your obligation.

 At the end of the lease, your options are to: (a) return the equipment, (b) purchase the equipment at fair market value or a nominal fixed price, or (c) renew the lease.
 Determining the option you will take and specifying it in the original lease agreement is important.
 If you choose to purchase at lease end, ask when you will receive the title.